 The Undeniable Importance of Gen Z

-If TikTok is the proverbial vehicle driving social commerce forward, then Gen Z are the ones with their collective foot on the gas.
+If TikTok is the proverbial vehicle driving social commerce forward, then members of Gen Z are the ones with their collective foot on the gas.

 In the last five years, TikTok has become the dominant app for people born between 1997 and 2012 — a generation defined as the first digital natives, who grew up with things like smartphones and social media as integral parts of their everyday lives.
 As such, their shopping habits have been transformed by not only the platform’s many shopping features, but also the cultural impact of viral content pushed by trends like #TikTokMadeMeBuyIt.
 In fact, a recent survey published by consulting firm Deloitte found that 60 percent of Gen Z plan to use social media for holiday shopping this year.